shahinsalehiin/Darklup-Lite/readme.txt

 3. Fixed some other issue

 = 1.0.0 =
-This is initial Release for Darklup Lite
+This is initial Release for Darklup